linebender/rfcs/rfcs/0001-masonry-backend.md

 ## Future possibilities

+### Performance features

 Xilem has added features over Druid that Masonry doesn't support, notably virtual lists and async support.

 I think they're currently under-used in Xilem, so Masonry doesn't need to implement them right away for parity.

 In the long term, these features will be very important for eventual performance work.

+### Directory structure

+Xilem's current directory structure is a bit awkward.
+It looks like:

+- `crates/`
+  - `xilem_core/`
+  - `xilem_web/`
+  - (soon) `masonry/`
+- `src/`

+In other words, all crates are in a `crates/` directory, except for `xilem/` which is in the root.
+This makes it seem like eg `xilem_web` is a dependency of `xilem`, when they're disjoint libraries.

+An earlier draft of this RFC proposed renaming `xilem` to `xilem_native`, creating a placeholder `xilem` crate to inform about the multiple backends, and moving all of them into the `crates/` folder.

+Hower, these changes were deemed out of scope for this RFC.

+### Ownership story

+We need to agree on a general procedure for publishing and updating crates, including masonry, which is currently owned only by Olivier Faure.

+At the very least, if masonry is integrated, its ownership should probably be shared with Raph Levien as a stopgap.